-Freshmen candidates must satisfy the college's admissions requirements, including successful completion of a laboratory science course in chemistry within the last five years.
+Freshmen candidates must satisfy the college's admissions requirements, including successful completion of a laboratory science course in chemistry.
 Candidates must also present an official high school transcript demonstrating a minimum GPA of 2.5 or above (on a 4.0 scale) including a strong academic record in science and math courses.